-A healthy balance of beneficial gut flora in our colon is the ultimate gatekeeper of our health.
-Gut flora is the major regulator of the immune system for better or for worse and when the gut environment is out of balance, a malfunctioning and overreactive immune system is the result.
+A healthy balance of beneficial gut flora in our colon is the ultimate gatekeeper of health.
+Gut flora is the major regulator of the immune system for better or for worse.
+When the gut environment is out of balance, a malfunctioning and overreactive immune system is the result.

 How Seasonal Allergies Originate in the Gut

 When the gut is out of balance, opportunistic and pathogenic microbes overgrow and take over dominance.
 These pathogens produce toxic substances which are the by-products of their metabolism.
 Some of these toxins actually play an important role in the body when the pathogens in the gut are controlled and kept in check by good flora.
 But, when the good flora is absent or not playing a dominant role, these pathogens can overproduce these toxins.

 One such toxin produced by several types of gut pathogens (Proteus, E. coli, Staphylococci and others) is histamine which is actually an important neurotransmitter in the body.

 When these microbes grow unchecked in the gut due to a lack of beneficial flora, they overproduce histamine.
 This causes many functions in the body that react to it to go haywire as excessive amounts pour into the blood.

 Is Benadryl your best friend?
 If so, you know you potentially suffer from an overgrowth of pathogens in your gut that are overproducing histamine!

 Parents Pass Gut Flora to Their Children